YeisraelD/C-Sup/OS process synchronization/README.md

 not sure with what mechanism we fix this ....

 okay, the reason i put this in c repo is that unlike other high level pls, c doesnt support built in monitor support, instead the programmer must use other synchronization mechanisims, like semaphores, mutex locks, so that was basically it.

+and i think that by not having build in monitors into C and also C++ allow us to use the specific concurrency model that fit the performance requirements.